rfhb/ctrdata/README.md

   `c:\cygwin`.
 The installation needs about 160 MB disk space.

-- In macOS including 11 Big Sur, these are already installed; as alternative and 🔔for macOS 12 Monterey and above, [`homebrew`](https://brew.sh/) can be used: `brew install php`, which seems to include all `php` libraries required for `ctrdata`.
+- In macOS including 11 Big Sur, these are already installed; as alternative and 🔔for macOS 12 Monterey and later, [`homebrew`](https://brew.sh/) can be used: `brew install php`, which seems to include all `php` libraries required for `ctrdata`.